 Relevant staff should have access to attendance rates for individuals and all staff for each cohort.
 Attendance rates are particularly important for the resource team as students may be prevented from booking kit for a personal project if their rate drops below 80%.
-Students should have access to their attendance and punctuality records, but not to those of others.
+Students can request information on their attendance and punctuality records, but not to those of others.

-It is the Learning and Teaching Support Officer's responsibility to ensure that:
+It is the Student Services Team's responsibility to ensure that:

-• Significant drops in attendance for individual students are closely monitored and contact attempts are made (and recorded) to discover why this is the case.

-- Members of the senior management team are provided with attendance figures for the scheduled meetings. - Tutors have access to individual module attendance rates and are briefed about any health or personal issues (as far as data protection allows) for students, which might be affecting their attendance.
+- Significant drops in attendance for individual students are closely monitored and contact attempts are made (and recorded) to discover why this is the case. - Members of the senior management team are provided with attendance figures for the scheduled meetings. - Tutors have access to individual module attendance rates and are briefed about any health or personal issues (as far as data protection allows) for students, which might be affecting their attendance.